 Later life financial planning: everything you need to know

-How to plan life after retirement, from drawing your pension to downsizing, equity release, arranging long-term care, making a will and inheritance planning.
+How to plan life after work: from drawing your pension to downsizing, equity release, long-term care, writing a will and inheritance planning.

-• You should plan carefully for each different stage of your retirement.
+You need to plan carefully for each stage of your retirement.

-• It is highly advisable to set up lasting power of attorney while you are still fit and healthy.
+Arrange lasting power of attorney while you’re still fit and healthy.

 Why is later life financial planning important?

-Your retirement may last more than half as long as your whole career.
-And like your career, it will go through different stages – so you should plan carefully for these.
+Your retirement could, potentially, last as long as your working life.
+And just like your career, it will go through different stages – which will all need careful planning.

 Most of us will need to consider at least a number of the steps below as we move into old age.